Aakriti14-grg/OS-assessments/README.md

 ## 🎥 Coursework Video

-A short demonstration video accompanies this repository, explaining:
+A short demonstration video accompanies this repository and is submitted via the official assessment platform.
+The video explains:
 - System architecture
 - Security and performance decisions
-- Observed behaviour and optimisation strategies
+- Observed system behaviour and optimisation strategies

 ---